nguyendanielt/PasswordManager/README.md

 Password Service: Handles adding, deleting, updating, and fetching of passwords.
 Asynchronously sends an account activity log message to Kafka broker for each action

-Activity Log Service: Records account activity log messages obtained from Kafka broker and stores it in a database
+Activity Log Service: Retrieves account activity log messages from Kafka broker and stores it in a database